 As for handrail diameter, the requirements in this section are consistent with the Board sponsored hand anthropometrics research project which tested gripping by persons with various hand disabilities and confirmed the appropriateness of the specified dimensions.
 A 1-inch diameter handrail would not be usable.
 Most car handrails are made of pipe.
-Pipe size is typically specified by inside diameter so that a 1-1/2 inch pipe handrail actually has a larger outside diameter, sometimes up to 1.9 inches.
+In the building industry, pipe size typically specifies inside diameter so that a 1-1/2 inch pipe handrail actually has a larger outside diameter, sometimes up to 2 inches.
 Such handrails have not posed any known problem.
+Thus, the 1-1/2 inch diameter requirement can result in a handrail of approximately 2 inch es under current building industry practices.
 The 1-1/2 inch clearance also received general support and has been included.